Marco4413/Pulsar/docs/README.md

 Return count (and arrow) can be omitted and 0 is implied.

+**Functions with the same name may exist.
+See below to understand what function will be called.**

+**NOTE: I don't know how to feel about this feature.
+I may either add Parser warnings or remove it entirely in the future.**

 ### Function Calls

 Functions are called by `(function)`.

 > It's like function definitions but without the `*` in front of it and the arguments within the parentheses.

+**If two functions have the same name, the most-recent one is used.**

 ### Function Naming